zowiebeha/1zzowiebeha/README.md

 ## Contact 📬

 I welcome all contacts.
-If you'd like to contact me, reach out through [Linkedin](https://www.linkedin.com/in/zowie-beha-4b0498250) messages :)
+If you'd like to get in touch, reach out through [Linkedin](https://www.linkedin.com/in/zowie-beha-4b0498250) messages :)

 ## My skill-set 🪃: